div5252/yolo_detection/README.md

 2. Click the "Capture & Detect" button to take a photo and run object detection
 3. The detected objects will be displayed with bounding boxes and labels

-## Cloud Deployment

-To deploy this application to the cloud:

-1. Choose a cloud provider (e.g., AWS, Google Cloud, or Azure)
-2. Create a virtual machine or container instance
-3. Install the required dependencies
-4. Run the application with appropriate security settings
-5. Configure your domain and SSL certificates if needed

 ## Performance Optimization

 The application uses YOLOv8n (nano) model for better performance.
 For even better performance, you can: